Loki (Marvel Cinematic Universe): Allying with Sylvie

-After a confrontation at the TVA, Loki teleports the Variant to Lamentis-1, a planet set to be destroyed by a meteor shower, using their TemPad.
-Both are unable to escape due to the TemPad having run out of power.
-Agreeing to ally with one another, the Variant introduces herself to Loki by the alias "Sylvie" and proposes a truce in order to escape the planet.
+Loki and Sylvie engage in a confrontation at the TVA headquarters, but he using his TemPad, teleports them both to Lamentis-1, a planet set to be destroyed by a meteor shower.
+However, their TemPad runs out of power stranding them.
+Agreeing to ally with one another, the variant introduces herself as "Sylvie" using an alias and proposes a truce in order to escape the planet.
 The pair sneak aboard a train bound for the Ark, a spaceship intended to evacuate Lamentis-1, in order to siphon its power and recharge the TemPad.
 On the train, Loki gets drunk and starts a ruckus, causing him and Sylvie to be discovered and forced out by the guards.
-While walking to the Ark in order to instead hijack it and leave the planet, to prevent it from being destroyed as according to the Sacred Timeline, Loki enquires about Sylvie's enchantment ability, learning that the agents of the TVA are variants themselves; Loki reveals to Sylvie that the TVA agents, including Mobius, are not aware that they are variants.
-With the TemPad broken, the pair fight their way through the guards and through a meteor shower to the Ark, only to witness it being destroyed by a meteor just as they get to it, leaving them stranded.
+While walking to the Ark in order to instead hijack it and leave the planet, to prevent it from being destroyed as according to the Sacred Timeline, Loki enquires about Sylvie's enchantment ability, learning that the TVA are all variants themselves; Loki reveals to Sylvie that the TVA agents, including Mobius, are not aware that they are variants.
+They fight their way through the guards and through a meteor shower to the Ark, only to witness it being destroyed by a meteor just as they get to it, leaving them stranded again.

-On Lamentis-1, Sylvie tells Loki she escaped the TVA when she was about to be arrested as a child.
-Loki and Sylvie form a romantic bond, creating a branched timeline never seen by the TVA.
-Mobius rescues the two from Lamentis and has them both arrested, punishing Loki by leaving him in a time loop from his past.
+Loki is told by Sylvie how she escaped the TVA when she was about to be arrested as a child.
+Loki and Sylvie form a romantic bond, creating a nexus event, that alerts the TVA.
+Mobius rescues them from Lamentis-1 and has them both arrested, punishing Loki by leaving him in a time loop from his past.
 After Mobius derides Loki for having fallen in love with Sylvie, Loki tells him that everyone working for the TVA are variants, which Mobius investigates.
 Now aware of his background upon finding proof, Mobius frees Loki from the loop, but is soon confronted by Renslayer and pruned.
 Loki and Sylvie are taken to the Time-Keepers, accompanied by Renslayer and her minutemen.
-Hunter B-15 intervenes, freeing Loki and Sylvie of their time twisting collars, and in the ensuing fight, the minutemen are killed whilst Renslayer is knocked unconscious by Sylvie.
+B-15 intervenes, freeing Loki and Sylvie of their time twisting collars, and in the ensuing fight, the minutemen are killed whilst Renslayer is knocked unconscious by Sylvie.
 Sylvie then beheads one of the Time-Keepers, who turn out to all be androids.
 Loki prepares to tell Sylvie about his feelings, but Renslayer regains consciousness and prunes him.

-He awakens in a post-apocalyptic world, dubbed "the Void", with multiple other Loki variants, who invite him to join them.
+He awakens in a barren wasteland, dubbed the Void at the end of time, and is met by other variants of himself.